remirror/remirror/deprecated/ui-a11y-status/readme.md

 npm install @remirror/ui-a11y-status # npm
 ```

-Note that the `11` is two digit ones.
-It is a widely used shorthand for typing `accessibility`.
+Note that the `11` is the number eleven. `A-Eleven-Y` is a widely used shorthand for
+`accessibility`.

 ## Usage